Willster419/RelhaxModpack/README.md

   - "auto-install "(<--note the space, required!) is the command
   - "config_file.xml" is the filename of your saved config preference file you made from the mod selection window.
 The config MUST be in the folder "RelHaxUserConfigs" for this feature to work!

+####*Why is the downloading so slow?
+I know I have a fast connection!*
+  This is because I had to purchase a private file hosting server for the modpack.
+It's a low end service, and has a speed limitation of about .5 MB/s.
+There's not much I can do about it, because it is a cheap server and I didn't want to invest a large amount of money into a free/donate supported project.
+Thank you for understanding this.

 ####(1)Performance measurements:

 #####Time from program execution to mod selection on a hard drive: